How to Write an Effective Grant Proposal Cover Letter

 Make It Brief but Inviting

-Although the guts of your grant proposal will take up most of your time and energy, don't shortchange your cover letter.
-Attention to the finer points of putting the proposal package together can make or break a funding request.
+Although the main parts of your grant proposal will take up most of your time and energy, don't shortchange your cover letter.
+Attention to the subtler points of putting the proposal package together can make or break a funding request.
 Don't turn off your funder with a sloppy cover letter.

 Mim Carlson and Tori O'Neal-McElrath, authors of Winning Grants, Step by Step, point out that the cover letter should: